Consumer Reports has no financial relationship with advertisers on this site.

 Other Routine Shots

-Some of these diseases are quite rare in the U.S., thanks to good vaccine coverage of children here.
-But the CDC says these same diseases can be much more common in other countries, including areas where you wouldn’t normally worry about travel-related illnesses.
-Being up-to-date on your routine vaccines will give you the best protection against these illnesses.
+Some of these diseases are quite rare in the U.S. thanks to good vaccine coverage of children here.
+But the CDC says these same diseases can be much more common in other countries, including areas where you wouldn’t usually worry about travel-related illnesses.
+Being current with your routine vaccines will give you the best protection against these illnesses.

 Yellow fever is spread by the Aedes aegypti mosquito (the same one that spreads Zika, dengue, and chikungunya).
 Although the virus was eradicated from much of the world in the mid-1900s, it has re-emerged in recent years in parts of Africa and South America, including, most recently, Brazil.

-According to the CDC, the vaccine that's typically used to prevent the yellow fever virus will be mostly unavailable through mid-2018 due to production delays.
-To cover the shortage, the CDC and the Food and Drug Administration will turn to a different yellow fever vaccine.
+According to the CDC, the vaccine that's typically used to prevent the yellow fever virus, known as YF-Vax, will be mostly unavailable through the end of 2018 due to production delays.
+To cover the shortage, the CDC and the Food and Drug Administration have turned to a different yellow fever vaccine known as Stamaril.

-This other shot is already approved in 70 other countries around the world and is thought to be just as safe and effective as the shot the U.S. usually relies on.
+This other shot is already approved in more than 70 other countries around the world and is thought to be just as safe and effective as the YF-Vax shot.
 But it hasn't been approved by the FDA yet, so availability in the U.S. will be limited.

-If you're traveling to a country where yellow fever is spreading or to a country that requires all visitors to have a yellow fever shot, be sure to plan ahead.
+If you're traveling to a country where yellow fever is spreading or one that requires all visitors to have a yellow fever shot, be sure to plan ahead.
 Unlike other travel shots, the yellow fever vaccine is available only at specially designated clinics.
 Because of the shortage, there will be far fewer clinics than usual.

 Hepatitis A and B